pfheatwole/thesis/source/introduction.rst

 focus of this thesis.
 The primary output of this project is the design and implementation of a parametric paraglider dynamics model and simulator for generating flight tracks from a given wind field and pilot control sequence.
-The paper will discuss how the dynamics model enables simulation-based filtering methods to perform statistical flight reconstruction, [[and concludes with a discussion of the remaining work?]]
+[[**Specifically, I'm interested in creating dynamics models from bare-bones knowledge of the paraglider system: wing, harness, etc.**]] The paper will discuss how the dynamics model enables simulation-based filtering methods to perform statistical flight reconstruction, [[and concludes with a discussion of the remaining work?]]

 ..
 Context